 BrainReach at Your School

-Our first 2 years have been very successful.
-Applauded by teachers, school board officials, pupils and presenters alike.
-Interactive BrainReach workshops are evidently an effective way to generate curiosity about science in children in grade 4 and secondary 3.
-The brain is such an interesting topic that it makes things easy for us!
+Applauded by teachers, school board officials, pupils and presenters alike, interactive BrainReach workshops are evidently an effective way to generate curiosity about science in children in grade 4 and secondary 3.
 We work in collaboration with McGill’s Education department and have showcased our presentations to them in order to get feedback from trained educators.
-Please contact ipnbrainreach [at] gmail [dot] com for details.
+Please contact ipnbrainreach [at] gmail [dot] com for more information or to register.

 BrainReach sessions include the following topics:

 • What is each part of my brain used for?

 • How does my brain get information from the world?